 A finely carved, granite statue fragment, consisting of a human fist holding a mekes case, was discovered in the central part of this hall, at the end of the 2007 campaign, in the fill of a pit sealed by the destruction of the 1st century AD temple (cf. Anderson and Salah 2005).
 The hand is about three-quarters life size and has a stippled band encircling the wrist suggesting the former presence of a plastered, gilded or painted bracelet (Plate 1).
 The discovery of this fragment came as something of a surprise.
-It clearly belonged to the western part of the south hall was excavated in 2007.
-It contained four circular, red-brick columns and a finely fitted sandstone flagged floor.
-Similar to the columns found in the 'Dais Hall', each column drum was constructed of red-brick thirds.
-The sandstone floor was a secondary addition abutting the columns.
-White plaster ran beneath the level of the statue of a god or ruler and few were made of granite during the late Kushite period, the date of the extant Amun temple at Dangeil.
+It clearly belonged to the statue of a god or ruler and few were made of granite during the late Kushite period, the date of the extant Amun temple at Dangeil.